Ritualising the journey to motherhood

 Mentally, the ritual provides a point of calm to counter the common experiences of overthinking and anxiety that come with motherhood.
 Emotionally, Closing the Bones creates a safe space for rest, reflection, and release — whether that happens during the ceremony itself or unfolds afterwards.

-Each ceremony is held with love and care.
-It includes:
+Each ceremony is held with love and care, and includes:

 Guided meditation to support grounding, relaxation and letting go